What Does it Take to Be an Allergist or Immunologist?

-In 2016, there was an estimated number of 372,400 jobs in the United States for Allergist or Immunologist.
+In the United States, there were 372,400 jobs for Allergist or Immunologist in 2016.
 New jobs are being produced at a rate of 11.4% which is above the national average.
 The Bureau of Labor Statistics predicts 42,300 new jobs for Allergist or Immunologist by 2026.
-Due to new job openings and attrition, there will be an average of 14,300 job openings in this field each year.
+The BLS estimates 14,300 yearly job openings in this field.

 The states with the most job growth for Allergist or Immunologist are Arizona, Alaska, and Utah.
 Watch out if you plan on working in Connecticut, Rhode Island, or Illinois.
 These states have the worst job growth for this type of profession.